 1966-1972: The Lee Valley Regional Park Bill received Royal Assent in December 1966, and the Lee Valley Regional Park Authority was formally constituted on 1 January 1967.
 Tottenham Marshes, including Banbury Reservoir and the Folly Lane Triangle, became part of the Lee Valley Park in 1972, which today encompass a 26 miles (42 km) long section of the River Lee covering an area of 10,000-acre (40 km2).

-2010-2013: The Lee Valley Regional Park Authority adopt a Park Development Framework and create a set of proposals for improving the park.
-This includes support for “works to improve the ecological interest of land within Folly Lane Triangle and access to nature opportunities, for example, by enhancing woodland and grassland habitat at Cheney Row and the Community Woodland.” and “the provision of local events space, play areas and fitness trail within Folly Lane at Cheney Row and measures to encourage community use and volunteer activities within the Folly Lane Community Woodland.“
+2010-2013: The Lee Valley Regional Park Authority adopted a Park Development Framework and created a set of proposals for improving the park.
+This included support for “works to improve the ecological interest of land within Folly Lane Triangle and access to nature opportunities, for example, by enhancing woodland and grassland habitat at Cheney Row and the Community Woodland.” and “the provision of local events space, play areas and fitness trail within Folly Lane at Cheney Row and measures to encourage community use and volunteer activities within the Folly Lane Community Woodland.“

 Muslim Cemetery